wout/rosetta/README.md

 end
 ```

 So the `r` macro retrieves all the translations for a given key at compile-time.
-Then the `t` method translates the value at runtime.P
+Then the `t` method translates the value at runtime.

 ### Localization
 Rosetta supports localization for times, dates and numbers.
 Localization